AlexanderLapygin/spring-boot-actuator/README.md

     </a>
 </div>

-# HelloWorld on Spring Boot
+# HelloWorld on Spring Boot with actuator

 ## Feature tags

+- actuator
 - maven
 - spring-boot
 - starter